bigBlueAndFaraway/rlDiceGame/README.md

 will fix that when i find some time.

-this was one of my first projects and as such looks terrible. i broke naming conventions and didn't use many comments. if you want to test this out i'd recommend you wait for a future release.
+this was one of my first projects and as such looks terrible. i broke naming conventions and didn't use many comments. if you want to test this out i'd recommend you wait for a future release, but i'd be happy if you roast me with some useful advice in between.